Overtime in Texas – Protected by FLSA Overtime Law

 - Employees are protected under the FLSA against retaliation for asserting an overtime claim.

-But the rate of overtime pay is the same across the board at 1.5 times the employee’s regular hourly wage, with overtime being any hours worked over a 40 hour workweek.
+For the most part, Texas overtime regulations follow the federal FLSA and require 1.5 times the employee’s regular hourly wage, for any hours worked over a 40 in a workweek.

 Am I Exempt From Receiving Overtime Pay in Texas?